Crown Colony of North Borneo

 The Crown Colony of North Borneo was a Crown colony on the island of Borneo established in 1946 shortly after the dissolution of the British Military Administration.
-The Crown Colony of Labuan joined the new Crown Colony during its formation.
+The Crown Colony of Labuan joined the new Crown colony during its formation.
 It was succeeded as the state of Sabah through the formation of the Federation of Malaysia on 16 September 1963.

 Cession of remaining islands

-On 16 October 1947, seven of the British-controlled islands in north-eastern Borneo named Turtle Islands, together with the Mangsee Islands, were ceded to the Philippine government under a past treaty signed between the United Kingdom and the United States.
+On 16 October 1947 the British transferred administration of the Turtle Islands and the Mangsee Islands to the Philippine government under a treaty signed between the United Kingdom and the United States.
 The islands now form a part of the Southwestern Tagalog Region (MIMAROPA) and Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).

 Administration

-The Governor of the Crown Colony of North Borneo (Malay: Tuan Yang Terutama Gabenor Koloni Mahkota British Borneo Utara) was the position created by the British Government upon the cession of North Borneo from the North Borneo Chartered Company.
-The appointment was made by King George VI, and later Queen Elizabeth II until the self-government of North Borneo on 31 August 1963 and the forming of the Federation of Malaysia on 16 September 1963.
-After the formation of Malaysia, the title was changed to 'Tuan Yang Terutama Yang di-Pertua Negeri Sabah', which also means 'His Excellency The Governor of Sabah', or 'His Excellency The Head of State of Sabah' and the appointment was later made by the Yang di-Pertuan Agong or King of Malaysia.
+The Governor of the Crown Colony of North Borneo was appointed by King George VI, and later Queen Elizabeth II.
+After the formation of Malaysia in 1963 the title was changed to Yang di-Pertua Negara and was subsequently changed to 'Tuan Yang Terutama Yang di-Pertua Negeri Sabah', in 1976 (Enactment.
+No. 17/1976 Constitution (Amendment)(No. 2)) which means 'His Excellency The Governor of Sabah', or 'His Excellency The Head of State of Sabah' and the appointment was later made by the Yang di-Pertuan Agong (King of Malaysia).

-Executive and Legislative councils were established in October 1950, replacing the provisional Advisory Council which had existed since July 1946.
-The Executive Council, which advised the governor on matters of policy, consisted of three ex-officio members (the Chief Secretary, Financial Secretary, and Attorney-General), two appointed official members, and four appointed unofficial members.
-The Legislative Council consisted of the Governor as president, the three ex-officio members, nine appointed official members, and ten appointed unofficial members.
-The governor customarily appointed unofficial members from lists of names put forward by a representative bodies.
-Overall, the development of democratic institutions was much slower in North Borneo than it was in neighbouring Sarawak.
+Executive and legislative councils were established in October 1950, replacing the provisional Advisory Council, which had existed since July 1946.
+The Executive Council, which advised the governor on matters of policy, consisted of three ex officio members (the Chief Secretary, Financial Secretary, and Attorney-General), two appointed official members, and four appointed unofficial members.
+The Legislative Council consisted of the Governor as president, the three ex officio members, nine appointed official members, and ten appointed unofficial members.
+The governor customarily appointed unofficial members from lists of names put forward by a representative body.
+The development of democratic institutions was much slower in North Borneo than it was in neighbouring Sarawak.